-- minimum rrequency
+Sci vice - Immain Frequency

-As Needed
+Liner Replacement As Needed

-As Needed
+Septum Replacement As Needed

-Every 2 Years
+Syringe Replacement Every 2 Years

-\\ In the manufacturer manual, the liner is also referred to as the "precolumn" in some places.
+In the manufacturer manual, the liner is also referred to as the "precolumn" in some places.

 Detailed maintenance procedures may be found in the GC-IR Training Document stored on the laboratory network drive.
 Procedures for syringe replacement may be found in the instrument manufacturer manual.